 routinely treat conditions that not long ago would have required surgery.
 Undoubtedly, real patients are benefiting.

-I formerly treated the broad range of GI ranging from the
+I formerly treated a broad range of GI including the

-liver to the pancreas as well as covering the entire alimentary canal, while also performing all of the requisite scope exams that patients know and love.
+liver and pancreas as well as spanning the entire alimentary canal, while also performing all of the requisite scope exams that patients know and love.
 Now,

 in the autumn of my career, I have narrowed my medical portfolio concentrating instead on